WebOrigami/docs/src/content/concepts/steps.md

 }
 ```

-This Origami file defines a virtual tree containing one virtual file called `index.html`:

-- Everything in between the outermost `{` on the first line and the `}` on the last line defines the top-level virtual tree.
-- Unlike most programming languages, names in Web Origami can include periods so you can define file names with extensions.
+This Origami file defines a site with one virtual file called `index.html`.
+Names in Web Origami can include periods so you can define files with extensions like `.html`.
-- For now, the `index.html` file is defined as a simple text string.

-This tutorial project is configured to serve the top-level tree defined in `site.ori`.
-You can edit your site by editing this `site.ori` file.

 <span class="tutorialStep"></span> **Try it:** Edit the text in the formula for `index.html` to give it more content, like: Hello, world!